adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 - Sometimes the Launchpad button LEDs get stuck when changing values or displaying the active step on the grid.

 ## 1.1:
-- When double tapping 'copy' on the Launchpad, clear the pattern i.e. 'cut'.
-Press again to undo.
 - Track-level operations / settings:
   - reverse
   - randomize